box/samples/box-node-express-skeleton-app/README.md

     ```

 ####Auth0 Configuration
-Additionally, since you manage the identity and authorization for your Box App Users within your ASPNET MVC application, you'll need an identity service to fully utilize JWT authentication on behalf of your App Users.
+Additionally, since you manage the identity and authorization for your Box App Users within your Node Express application, you'll need an identity service to fully utilize JWT authentication on behalf of your App Users.

 For that reason, we've included the needed code and setup for an identity service provider named Auth0.
 You'll need to sign up for a free Auth0 account.